Professor Terry Wilkins

 Innovation Prizes, Awards & medals

-He is also a pioneer in 2 new engineering disciplines: process analytical technology [i] (PAT) and nanomanufacturing[ii].
-By combining both recently, he and his colleagues have made major breakthroughs in Nano-QSARs and “Safe/Green by design” manufacturing of engineered nanomaterials,
+He is also a pioneer in 3 new engineering disciplines: process analytical technology [i](PAT) and nanomanufacturing[ii].
+By combining both recently, he and his colleagues have made major breakthroughs in Nano-QSARs and developed “Safe/Green by design” [iii] manufacturing of engineered nanomaterials,

-Nanomanufacturing: Manufacturing of materials and devices wherein 1 or more dimensions of the products are at a scale of <100 nanometres
+Nanomanufacturing: Manufacturing of materials and devices wherein one or more dimensions of the products are at a scale of <100 nanometres.

 He became Europe’s first professor of Nanomanufacturing on joining Leeds University in 2005 where his personal research ranges over:

-d) Evironment, Health & Safety (EHS)risks of engineered nanoparticles and
+- Environment, Health & Safety (EHS) risks of engineered nanoparticles

-e) management and policy making for emergent technology manufacturing.
-Including:
+- Management and policy making for emergent technology manufacturing including:

 - New models of innovation ecosystems for key enabling technologies (KETs)